-Angels are affluent individuals who provide investment and intellectual capital to entrepreneurial startups.
-These resources are typically provided to the startup in exchange for convertible debt and/or equity in the startup.
+Angels are individuals who provide investment and intellectual capital to entrepreneurial startups.
+These resources are provided to startups in exchange for convertible debt and/or equity in the startup.
 In recent years, these investors began organizing into groups for the purpose of sharing the efforts related to identifying and assessing potential opportunities and pooling their investments.
-Information, resources and tools, related to investment by angel groups follows:

 Angel investment carries with it a high degree of risk.
 As a result, angel investors usually seek returns of 10X within five years as most early stage investments fail, resulting in the angel losing their entire investment.
 These issues cause the angel investor to focus on developing a highly diversified portfolio, thereby reducing the risk of the overall investment.
-Analyses over time, from numerous sources has revealed the typical stable angel group with a diversified portfolio returns at a rate in the mid to upper teens to the low to mid twenties on a percentage rate basis.
+Analyses over time has revealed the typical stable angel group with diversified portfolio returns at a rate in the mid to upper teens to the low to mid-twenties on a percentage rate basis.

 ACA indicates its mission is “to fuel the success of angel groups and private investors that invest in high growth, early-stage ventures.”

-Angel Pool: AngelPool is one of the largest organization of angels and accelerators in the world.
-They have a membership of Over 200 angel groups including 5,000 angels which share knowledge, deals, best practices and learnings with each other.
+AngelPool is one of the largest organization of angels and accelerators in the world.
+They have a membership of Over 200 angel groups including 5,000 angels which share knowledge, deals, best practices, and learnings with each other.
 They are comprised of over 500 volunteer leaders who graciously volunteer their time on our various boards, judging and mentoring.
-Their mission is to help angels, groups, accelerators and funds profitably find and invest in the best tech disruptors and founders globally to drive jobs, innovation and growth.
+Their mission is to help angels, groups, accelerators, and funds profitably find and invest in the best tech disruptors and founders globally to drive jobs, innovation, and growth.

 The primary objectives of the association are to: